cavi-au/Consent-O-Matic/README.md

 }
 ```

+If more than 1 detector is added to a CMP, the CMP counts as detected if any of the detectors trigger.

 ### Detectors

 Detectors are the part that detects if a certain rule set should be applied.
 Basically, if a detector triggers, the methods will be applied.